Temoto-kun/to-sass-value/README.md

 ## Why?

-- People who use Sass and other libraries still struggle with the syntaxes of Sass elements (such as maps and functions).
+- Some people who use Sass still struggle with the syntaxes of Sass elements (such as maps and functions).
-- You want to have more control over your Sass stylesheets, particularly on parts where you think will involve heavy JS <-> Sass interaction.
+- You want to have more control over your Sass stylesheets, particularly on parts where you think will involve heavy back-and-forth JavaScript-Sass interaction.
-- You want to minimize confusion, such as declaring too many variables, functions, etc.
+- You want to avoid declaring too many variables, functions, etc.
 - I'm inspired by [SassyJSON](http://hugogiraudel.com/2014/01/20/json-in-sass/) and what [Webpack](https://webpack.github.io) can do.